 DTC settles on a daily basis.
 If, due to extreme circumstances, all liquidity resources were exhausted on one settlement day (including application of the entire Participants Fund and borrowing under the line of credit), DTC would need to restore those resources and/or require Participants to prefund DVP transactions, in order to conduct business on the next settlement day.
 Participants would be required to make up their Participants Fund deposits in the requisite amount, and DTC would likely reduce the maximum Net Debit Cap for all Participants and affiliated families to as low as \$1.00, as described above.
-The line of credit would not be restored until DTC could repay borrowings by liquidating collateral of the defaulting Participant's securities collateral is completed, the proceeds would be used to repay any borrowings, replenishing DTC liquidity resources.
+The line of credit would not be restored until DTC could repay borrowings by liquidating collateral of the defaulting Participant, which would take some number of days to complete.
+As the liquidation of a defaulting Participant's securities collateral is completed, the proceeds would be used to repay any borrowings, replenishing DTC liquidity resources.